 I am an Associate Professor in the Department of Philosophy at the University of Rochester.
 I came to the University of Rochester in 2005 after defending my dissertation at Brown University under the direction of Jaegwon Kim.
 Before that, I studied chemistry, physics, and philosophy at Tulane University.

-My metaphysics textbook was released last month by Routledge.
+My metaphysics textbook was released in August by Routledge.

 It contains chapters on ontology, time, causation, modality, social construction, free will, and the relation between metaphysics and science.

 The Wave Function is a collection of essays on the metaphysics of quantum mechanics I edited with David Albert.

 It was released in 2013 by Oxford University Press and is also available at Amazon: The Wave Function: Essays on the Metaphysics of Quantum Mechanics.

 This semester, I am teaching a joint undergraduate/graduate survey of metaphysics and leading a reading group on structural realism.
 My graduate seminar for next semester will be on the topic of fundamentality in science and metaphysics.

 I have received a grant from the University of Rochester Humanities Project for a series of workshops aimed at promoting connections between metaphysics and the philosophy of physics.
 The second workshop in the series, on fundamental quantities and the role of symmetries in guiding fundamental metaphysics, was held September in Rochester.